bharath-123/OS_FS/README.md

 I have an idea of using a trie to check for the validity of the path of a file or dir. eg : if we have a path "/tmp/dir/file.txt" .
 This will be an error if dir is not present.
 So we can a trie to such error checks.

+The names in the Data block and Inode blocks will be the absolute paths of the file